cloud-gov/cg-site/content/apps/durable-logging.md

 cd cf-service-proxy
 ```

 Create Staticfile.auth to provide a username and password for use with the Kibana proxy.
+You pick the username
+(noted here as `USERNAME`) and this command will echo a generated password to the console.
+Make note of it.

 ```bash
 openssl rand -base64 32 | \